manezaf8/task-dashboard/README.md

   ```
   - The server/host/database url is `db` which is the name of the MySQL
     container.
-Because the PHP, Apache and Mysql are all in containers, they
+Because the PHP, Nginx and Mysql are all in containers, they
     know to connect to each other through shortcut network names.

 # Software Updates